Annual Memorial Service

 Each year, to show their appreciation to the donors and their families, medical students and staff participate in a Memorial Service to honor these “silent teachers”.

-This presentation contains the photos and/or bios that were submitted by the family and friends of the honorees.
+The video presentation above contains the photos and/or bios that were submitted by the family and friends of the honorees by the designated deadline.
+The ‘2020 Honoree Picture Boards’ is an updated presentation, which includes photos received after our deadline.

 2020 Willed Body Memorial Service